-This annual report provides a comprehensive overview of trends and developments in Mozambique’s telecommunications market.
+This report provides a comprehensive overview of trends and developments in Mozambique’s telecommunications market.
 Subjects covered include:

 - One of the highest growth potential telecom markets in Africa;

 - Key statistics;